xuedi/ImageViewer/README.md

 ## introduction
 ImageViewer is a tool for managing your Images Collection its written as a Shotwell replacement in PHP & JS (vue).
+The motivation for this project is to have a bit of exercise and play around with TDD plus missing features and workflows in other photos Management software.

 ##### data handling
 The project wont touch any of the photos if not explicitly confirmed